surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

+You can see we've added the optional list of `constraints` to our functions.
 Now, if your page fetched the remaining stock from the server on load, you could pass it into the form when you create or update the form.
 If the user tries to submit a quantity greater than the remaining stock, the form will show an error.
 Now, you could also keep changing your max_qty constraint as the user interacts with the page, and the form show an error whenever that constraint is violated.
 But we talked about this earlier, the actual act of validation really shouldn't change between form updates because it would be a really weird user experience.

 ## Putting it all together - The Phoenix Typed Form hex package